 If you are wondering which ID you should use as a custom user identifier, here are a few examples:

 If you have a login system, you probably have a unique user ID associated with the user's account.
 Simply set this ID as your user identifier, and don't forget to reset it (by setting it to nil) when the user logs out.

 While email addresses are an appropriate identifier, we suggest you hash them before setting them as your identifier, for privacy reasons.

-Your datastore probably has a stable ID associated to your installation.
+Your data store probably has a stable ID associated with your installation.
 You just need to make sure it is unique between installations, and you are easily able to retrieve it from your backend code.